jnicol/tweet-php/README.md

 ### autolink

-Pass raw tweet text to the method and  it will convert all usernames, hashtags and URLs to HTML links.
+Pass raw tweet text to `autolink()` and  it will convert all usernames, hashtags and URLs to HTML links.

     $autolinked_tweet = autolink($tweet);